-The Fitbit Alta HR might have arrived on the scene, but you can still get hold of the Alta if you don't care about the added heart rate tracking skills and still want that sleek wearable on your wrist.
+The Fitbit Alta HR may have arrived on the scene, but you can still get hold of the original Alta if you don't care about the added heart rate monitor and still want that sleek wearable on your wrist.

-It's still one of the best fitness trackers we've tried and still packs in plenty of decent features to help motivate you to stay fit.
+It's still one of the best fitness trackers we've tried and packs in plenty of features to help motivate you to stay fit.

 Essential reading: Which Fitbit should you buy?